RennyC4/RenRacer/readme.txt

 Once again, in the console (`) type: mapedit foo

 Mapedit will disable all game logic and allow easy editing of foo.hmp now.
-Press K to toggle on CsAddon and you can now play around with editing terrain and other fun things; you'll also notice that you'll see black sky & water, the actual terrain is just 4 quake units below the water.
+Press M to toggle on CsAddon and you can now play around with editing terrain and other fun things; you'll also notice that you'll see black sky & water, the actual terrain is just 4 quake units below the water.